amityadav/AWS-SAA-C02-Notes-2020/Course/Route53/README.md

 Q. What happens if all of my endpoints are unhealthy?
 ---
 Route 53 can only fail over to an endpoint that is healthy.
 If there are no healthy endpoints remaining in a resource record set, Route 53 will behave as if all health checks are passing.

+What does Amazon Route53 provide?
+---
+* A global Content Delivery Network.
+* None of these.
+* **A scalable Domain Name System**
+* An SSH endpoint for Amazon EC2.

+Does Amazon Route 53 support NS Records?
+---
+* Yes, it supports Name Service records.
+* No
+* It supports only MX records.
+* **Yes, it supports Name Server records.**

+Does Route 53 support MX Records?
+---
+* **Yes**
+* It supports CNAME records, but not MX records.
+* No
+* Only Primary MX records.
+Secondary MX records are not supported.

+Which of the following statements are true about Amazon Route 53 resource records?
+Choose 2 answers
+---
+* **An Alias record can map one DNS name to another Amazon Route 53 DNS name.**
+* A CNAME record can be created for your zone apex.
+* **An Amazon Route 53 CNAME record can point to any DNS record hosted anywhere.**
+* TTL can be set for an Alias record in Amazon Route 53.
+* An Amazon Route 53 Alias record can point to any DNS record hosted anywhere.

+Which statements are true about Amazon Route 53?
+(Choose 2 answers)
+---
+* Amazon Route 53 is a region-level service
+* **You can register your domain name**
+* **Amazon Route 53 can perform health checks and failovers to a backup site in the even of the primary site failure**
+* Amazon Route 53 only supports Latency-based routing

+A customer is hosting their company website on a cluster of web servers that are behind a public-facing load balancer.
+The customer also uses Amazon Route 53 to manage their public DNS.
+How should the customer configure the DNS zone apex record to point to the load balancer?
+---
+* Create an A record pointing to the IP address of the load balancer
+* Create a CNAME record pointing to the load balancer DNS name.
+* Create a CNAME record aliased to the load balancer DNS name.
+* **Create an A record aliased to the load balancer DNS name**

+A user has configured ELB with three instances.
+The user wants to achieve High Availability as well as redundancy with ELB.
+Which of the below mentioned AWS services helps the user achieve this for ELB?
+---
+* **Route 53**
+* AWS Mechanical Turk
+* Auto Scaling
+* AWS EMR

+How can the domain’s zone apex for example “myzoneapexdomain com” be pointed towards an Elastic Load Balancer?
+---
+* By using an AAAA record
+* By using an A record
+* By using an Amazon Route 53 CNAME record
+* By using an Amazon Route 53 Alias record

+You need to create a simple, holistic check for your system’s general availability and uptime.
+Your system presents itself as an HTTP-speaking API.
+What is the simplest tool on AWS to achieve this with?
+---
+* **Route53 Health Checks (Refer link)**
+* CloudWatch Health Checks
+* AWS ELB Health Checks
+* EC2 Health Checks

+Your organization’s corporate website must be available on www.acme.com and acme.com.
+How should you configure Amazon Route 53 to meet this requirement?
+---
+* ***Configure acme.com with an ALIAS record targeting the ELB. www.acme.com with an ALIAS record targeting the ELB.***
+* Configure acme.com with an A record targeting the ELB. www.acme.com with a CNAME record targeting the acme.com record.
+* Configure acme.com with a CNAME record targeting the ELB. www.acme.com with a CNAME record targeting the acme.com record.
+* Configure acme.com using a second ALIAS record with the ELB target. www.acme.com using a PTR record with the acme.com record target.